geek/nanite/README.md

 ## Usage
 The example below can be found and ran in the [eg][] folder.
 It demonstrates how to use [Nanite - Drain][] and [Nanite - Fill][] with the Nanite.
-Bear in mind though that this module can be used with any readable, writeable, or transform streams as well as these two.
+This module can be used with any readable, writeable, or transform streams as well.

 ``` js
 'use strict'